Kingm11/Capstone_Project/README.md

   Data Cleaning: This step involves data cleaning, where data is checked for missing values and any outliers.

- Exploratory Data Analysis (EDA): EDA is performed using various graphical and statistical methods to understand the data better.
+ Exploratory Data Analysis (EDA): EDA is performed using various graphical and statistical methods to understand the data better.To see unemployment trend during initial spread of covid from may to july 20202.

  Data Visualization: Data visualization is performed using different libraries like matplotlib, seaborn, and plotly to create various plots and charts to visualize the data.